 Rate Limiting: All alert channels support configurable rate limiting via ALERT_RATE_LIMIT (default: 10 messages per minute).
 For high-volume crypto streams, consider setting this to 30 or higher.

-Problem: "Failed to connect to SSE endpoint"
+Problem: "Failed to connect to WebSocket endpoint"

 Solutions: